TheBodger/MMM-SQLEngine/README.md

 To install the module, use your terminal to:
 1. Navigate to your MagicMirror's modules folder.
 If you are using the default installation directory, use the command:<br />`cd ~/MagicMirror/modules`
 2. Clone the module:<br />`git clone https://github.com/TheBodger/MMM-SQLEngine`
+3. This will also create a subfolder of DB that will contain all the file based DBs used by SQLlite
-3. Navigate to the Module directory: <br />`cd MMM-SQLEngine`
+4. Navigate to the Module directory: <br />`cd MMM-SQLEngine`
-4. `npm install` - to install SQLlite and other required modules
+5. `npm install` - to install SQLlite and other required modules

 ## Using the module